Dora (Dora the Explorer): Live action versions

 In Dora and the Lost City of Gold (2019), she is portrayed by Isabela Moner as a high school teen and a naïve fish-out-of-water weirdo to the people around her.
 Her friend needs to remind her that she is an explorer (a positive designation), not a treasure hunter (a negative designation).
 In this adaptation, she is described as a "Latino superhero" by executive producer and actor Eugenio Derbez.
 In addition, Madelyn Miranda portrays young Dora.

 In Dora and the Search for Sol Dorado (2025), she is portrayed by Samantha Lorraine as a 16-year-old "smart" and "quick-witted" girl, who is less of a singing but more of a catchphrasing person.
 She lives in a jungle and believes in ancient Inca myths.
 After going through her low times, she rediscovers herself to be the real Map.
 In addition, Scarlett Spears appears as young Dora.

 Cultural impact

 Dora has played a significant role in early childhood education by promoting cultural awareness, bilingual language skills, and problem-solving abilities.
 Studies have noted that programs like Dora the Explorer contribute to cognitive development by encouraging audience interaction and critical thinking.
 The character's positive representation of Latina culture has also been credited with improving multicultural visibility in children's programming.
+(Note: Portions of commentary are attributed to Vladimir VonRueden's review in Speed-Program, and a review in MDW Consulting.)

 The character has also been the subject of parodies, on shows like Robot Chicken and Saturday Night Live.